runeanielsen/otp-cli/README.md

 ## Configuration file

-It uses the "Google Authenticator format".
+It uses the URI string format, the same format used by Google authenticator and many other OTP applications.

 Example of configuration.